mickem/nscp-docs/reference/windows/CheckSystem.rst

     ----------------- -------------------------------------------------------------------------------
     %(delayed)        If the service is delayed
     %(desc)           Service description
+    %(is_trigger)     If the service is has associated triggers
     %(legacy_state)   Get legacy state (deprecated and only used by check_nt)
     %(name)           Service name
     %(pid)            Process id
     %(start_type)     The configured start type ()
     %(state)          The current state ()
+    %(triggers)       The number of associated triggers for this service
     ${count}          Number of items matching the filter
     ${total}           Total number of items
     ${ok_count}        Number of items matched the ok criteria